sawall/whatisyourexcuse/README.md

 in `python`.
 It requires a CSV file to reference data and images in order to build out all of the site pages.

-The initial static rev of the site was built using anchor tags and dynamic loading, but unfortunately Facebook and Twitter don't play nicely with anchors.
-Not wanting to abuse query strings led us to the current multipage solution.
+The initial rev of the site was built using anchor tags and dynamic loading, but unfortunately Facebook and Twitter don't play nicely with anchors.
+Not wanting to abuse query strings led us to the current multi-page solution.

 See the example CSV file, `content.csv` to understand the expected format.
-It's a vanilla csv download from Google Sheets.
+It's a vanilla csv download from Google Sheets. `generate_site.py` is used to generate the pages, using the template at `templates/base.html`.

 ## Build process